GLOBALG.A.P. IFA Certification & Compliance Consulting Services

 -

-Agree Support Scope: We define key topics, sites and response times so your team knows exactly what remote help is available and how to use it.
+Agree Support Scope: We define key topics, sites and response times for GLOBALG.A.P.
+IFA, a remote advisory retainer, and your buyer requirements so your team knows exactly what remote help is available and how to use it.

 -

-Schedule Check-Ins: We plan regular calls and document reviews around your production and audit calendar to keep issues small and manageable.
+Schedule Check-Ins: We plan regular calls and reviews to keep audit readiness on track, strengthen document control, and maintain effective internal audits around your production and audit calendar.

 -

-Respond to Queries: We provide timely, practical answers to questions about standards, audits, buyer requests and system changes as they arise.
+Respond to Queries: We provide timely, practical answers for your certification body, clarify audit findings, and guide CAPA actions for standards updates, buyer requests and system changes as they arise.

 -

-Review and Improve: We summarise recurring issues and suggest targeted improvements so each yearâs compliance work becomes easier and more efficient.
+Review and Improve: We summarise recurring issues and recommend targeted continuous improvement through SOP updates and ongoing risk assessment so each yearâs compliance work becomes easier and more efficient.

 Expected Results